achille-martin/nvim-robotics/README.md

 [Neovim](https://github.com/neovim/neovim) is a text editor engineered for extensibility and usability.

 The main motivations of Neovim are:
+* Retain the character and philosophy of [Vim](https://github.com/vim/vim) editor: speed, versatility, minimalism.
 * Encourage new applications on any platform while focusing on modularity (thanks to native [Lua](https://www.lua.org/about.html) support for plugin development)
 * Promote contributions from new and seasoned authors
-* Retain the character and philosophy of [Vim](https://github.com/vim/vim) editor: speed, versatility, minimalism.

-Neovim is indeed a continuation and extension of Vim editor, which is an "improved" version of the [Vi](https://man7.org/linux/man-pages/man1/vi.1p.html) editor, which itself is an accessible and ubiquitous character-based screen editor without a Graphical User Interface (GUI).
+Neovim is a continuation and extension of the Vim editor, which is an "improved" version of the [Vi](https://man7.org/linux/man-pages/man1/vi.1p.html) editor, which itself is an accessible and ubiquitous character-based screen editor without a Graphical User Interface (GUI).

 ### Is it only for Robotics Engineers?